How to Invest in your Writing Life: Don't Delay Your Writing Growth Any Longer!

 But we're still writing anyway.
 We're not going to quit writing because the financial numbers aren't what we'd hoped.
 We're still creating worlds and characters and stories because they deserve to be told.

 If you're itching for that book deal that gets your story told, you're going to have to work really really hard.
 You're going to have to be patient.
-And you're going to have to learn to be a Real+Good Writer.
+You're going to have to learn to be a Real+Good Writer.
+And you're going to have to quit waiting around for this writing to make you a ton of money.

 Because, how do you become one of the few writers who actually earns income from your writing?
 You increase your odds at getting accepted by a publisher and getting a solid book deal.
 You increase your odds at writing a book that readers will buy.